Hyundai raises hydrogen game as new trucks roll into Europe

 Hyundai's latest push will put more pressure on local players, which are developing their own hydrogen plans.

-These include Germany’s Daimler with Sweden’s Volvo and Italy’s Iveco, a unit of Italian-American vehicle maker CNH Industrial, which is cooperating with low-emission truckmaker Nikola .
+These include Germany's Daimler (DAIGn.DE) with Sweden's Volvo (VOLVb.ST) and Italy's Iveco, a unit of Italian-American vehicle maker CNH Industrial (CNHI.MI), which is cooperating with low-emission truckmaker Nikola (NKLA.O). read more

 Hydrogen has come into the spotlight in Europe, where EU environment ministers want truck CO2 emissions cut by a third by 2030 from 2019 levels, threatening potential diesel bans and higher taxes but promising up to 75% of lower road tolls for greener vehicles.